 Intuitive knowing is practical too

 Fortunately, intuitive knowing also bubbles up and drives action!
 I’ve found that when I intuitively know, I have no choice but to act accordingly.
 It happens naturally and without intention or effort.
 Frankly, I don’t know if this kind of knowing actually counts as knowing — it goes deeper than that.
 Certainly, it doesn’t count as knowledge!
 Actions do speak louder than thinking and speaking, which is where knowledge manifests itself.
 Still, there are no cut and dry lines here either because knowing, by whatever definition, is itself a gradual and layered process.
 We gradually grasp various parts of the elephant as the years pass, and knowing deepens until one day — poof!
 Realizing I don’t’ know is better; not knowing this knowing is disease.
-Then, as I said at the beginning of this post, I can more “easily pause to look seaward and skyward to soak in eternity or closer in to bond with my friends, the sand flies and the seagulls around me”.
+Then, as I said at the beginning of this post, I can more “easily pause to look seaward and skyward to soak in eternity or closer in to bond with my friends, the sand flies and seagulls around me”.
 Open-ended ignorance, unencumbered by belief places universal connection within my mind’s reach!
+Indeed, perhaps infinite ignorance = infinite knowing.

 Who are You? (part 6)